Kim Thuy Seelinger, director, Sexual Violence Program, Human Rights Center

-Kim Thuy Seelinger is the director of the Sexual Violence Program at Berkeley Law's Human Rights Center.
+Kim Thuy Seelinger directs the Sexual Violence Program at Berkeley Law's Human Rights Center.
 She oversees the center’s teaching, fieldwork and writing on conflict-related sexual violence.
 She also supervises Berkeley Law students in human-rights research and project work.

 Prior to joining the Center, Seelinger was a staff attorney at the Center for Gender and Refugee Studies at UC Hastings College of the Law, where she co-taught the Refugee and Human Rights Clinic and represented asylum seekers fleeing gender-based violence.
 She had previously worked as a staff attorney at Lutheran Family & Community Services in New York City and served as a Yale-China Association Clinical Law Fellow.